TITLE Director of Secondary Education

 MAJOR ADMINISTRATOR Provost

-The Director of Secondary Education coordinates and facilitates undergraduate degree programs leading to initial Missouri certification(s) to teach K-12 or high school students in a variety of areas.
+The Director of Secondary Education coordinates and facilitates undergraduate and graduate degree programs leading to initial Missouri certification(s) to teach K-12 or high school students, including those with disabilities, in a variety of areas.
 The Director of Secondary Education works with University academic departments offering advanced graduate level training leading to a Master of Science in Secondary Education.
-The Director of Secondary Education, under the supervision of the Head of the Professional Education Unit (Dean, College of Education) works collaboratively with the Academic Deans, Department Heads, Program Chairs or Coordinators, and other faculty to promote high quality secondary and K-12 education programs.
-This is a Professional Education Unit (PEU) position which requires the Director of Secondary Education to work with the undergraduate and graduate Associate Provosts to strengthen the communications between the colleges relevant to teacher education.
+The Director of Secondary Education, under the supervision of the Head of the Educator Preparation Provider (EPP) works collaboratively with the Academic Deans, Department Heads, Program Chairs or Coordinators, and other faculty to promote high quality secondary and K-12 education programs.
+This is an EPP position which requires the Director of Secondary Education to work with the Office of the Provost and the Graduate College to strengthen the communications between the colleges relevant to teacher education.

 MINIMUM ACCEPTABLE QUALIFICATIONS